NusretOzates/hf-datasets-server-py/README.md

 # Datasets Server Python SDK

-This is the Python SDK for using the Datasets Server.
+This is the Python SDK for using the [Huggingface Datasets Server](https://github.com/huggingface/datasets-server).
 It is not the official SDK, but it is a good start.
 I will try to keep it up to date with the latest version of the Datasets Server.

 ## Installation